How Nature Reduces Risk and Strengthens Coastal Economies

-Over the past decade we've been putting science into action at over 160 restoration sites around the globe, 148 of them conducted in partnership with NOAA in U.S. waters.
-We’ve captured highlights of our restoration work below and you can download Restoration Works for additional highlights of our work in partnership with NOAA.
+Over the past decade in particular, we've put science into action at over 160 restoration sites, 148 of them conducted in partnership with NOAA in U.S. waters.
+We’ve captured some highlights of our restoration work below and you can download Restoration Works for additional highlights of our work in partnership with NOAA.

 The Nature Conservancy and NOAA are restoring clam populations, which is helping coastal habitats and communities thrive.